The Centre for Wellbeing

 Wellbeing is the foundation of ensuring Each boy at his best.

-The Centre for Wellbeing & Positive Education focuses on ensuring wellbeing is ingrained in the daily life of the Christ’s College community.
+The Centre for Wellbeing focuses on ensuring wellbeing is ingrained in the daily life of the Christ’s College community.

-The Centre provides a preventive approach to wellbeing by instilling the four cornerstones of health and wellbeing, Hauora, into the fabric of school life and our community.
+The Centre provides a preventive approach to wellbeing by instilling the four cornerstones of Wellbeing, Hauora, into the fabric of school life and our community.

 The cornerstones of Hauora are Physical Wellbeing (Taha Tinana), Social Wellbeing (Taha Whānau), Mental and Emotional Wellbeing (Taha Hinengaro) and Spiritual Wellbeing (Taha Wairua).
 They inform and guide the holistic pastoral care model at Christ’s College.